MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 In this lab, you will complete the following exercises:

-- Exercise 1: Deploy an Azure VM hosting an Active Directory domain controller
+- Exercise 1: Deploy an Azure VM hosting an Microsoft Entra ID domain controller
-- Exercise 2: Create and configure an Azure Active Directory tenant
+- Exercise 2: Create and configure an Microsoft Entra tenant
-- Exercise 3: Synchronize Active Directory forest with an Azure Active Directory tenant
+- Exercise 3: Synchronize Microsoft Entra ID forest with a Microsoft Entra tenant

 ## Implement Directory Synchronization